The Captain of Her Heart: Reception

 Jerry Smith of the Music Week magazine considered "The Captain of Her Heart" a surprising "Euro-pop number song that doesn't rely on a tasteless disco beat", and noted that the "sparse arrangement of synths and a recurring piano motif is competently put together behind a dramatic vocal".
 In a retrospective review of the song, AllMusic journalist Stewart Mason suggested that the song is "one of the great lost one-hit wonders of the mid-1980s."
 Mason wrote: "The Swiss duo never managed to capitalize on this song's casual sophistication and melodic grace, but it remains a glorious anomaly."

-Music video
+Music videos

 There were two different music videos produced for the song.
 The original Swiss version features the band performing the song in a darkened room.
 The US version of the video incorporates more of a storyline, with alternating location shots featuring the band members and various female models.
 A TV program incorporating elements from the US video made the band appear as having four members, with Felix Haug either playing drums or piano depending on the shot, and Kurt Maloo either playing guitar and singing or playing saxophone.
 Most shots of playing musicians just showed two of them at the same time, but a few were composite and showed all four.
 The original Swiss video uses a similar idea, but also sometimes makes two incarnations of the same artist appear together and does not attempt at realism.
 The album cover also represents each artist twice.